View

 </View>

-You can then assign a zIndex value if you need to combine multiple elements positioned next to each other.
+You can then assign a zIndex value if you need to layer multiple elements positioned next to each other.

-When rendering lists, one of the common use cases is to divide them with lines, so View provides you with the divided property out of the box.
+When rendering lists, one common use case is to divide them with separators, so View provides the divided property out of the box.
 It automatically respects the direction of the View and works as expected with hidden items.

 <View